metio/terraform-provider-k8s/docs/data-sources/apps_clusternet_io_subscription_v1alpha1_manifest.md

 Optional:

-- `min_clusters` (Number) MinClusters is the minimum number of clusters to be selected in this subgroup.
-If this value is more than the total number of clusters in this subgroup, then all clusters will be selected.
+- `min_clusters` (Number) MinClusters is the minimum number of clusters to be selected in this subgroup.If this value is more than the total number of clusters in this subgroup, then all clusters will be selected.